StackVista/stackstate-docs/use/concepts/health-state.md

 ### StackState monitors

-The StackState monitors system can compute a health state based on a configured algorithm that combines and processes the 4T data collected by StackState.
+The StackState monitors system compute a health state based on a configured algorithm that combines and processes the 4T data collected by StackState.
 Health states computed this way are bound to topology elements using health synchronization.

 * [How to add manage monitors](/use/checks-and-monitors/manage-monitors.md)
 * [Differences between checks and monitors](/use/checks-and-monitors/about-checks-and-monitors.md)